cloudmesh-community/sp20-516-231/chapter/k8-scheduler.md

 ## 1.2 Example

-idea - set up a custom scheduler for certain pods
+idea - set up a custom scheduler for certain pods (no, super dumb to pull off on windows)

+- try scheduler extender instead, maybe write a new policy
+  - easiest policy would be one that always rejects nodes so you know it's working

 rationale - can contain some rules for pods that you only have to define once and then send pods to the scheduler instead of copy-pasting whatever affinity rule to each pod